 This easy Powdered Sugar Glaze recipe has only three ingredients!
 It is perfect icing for cookies, cakes, cinnamon rolls and donuts.

 We use this same recipe to make a glaze for cake and donuts as well as icing for cinnamon rolls and sugar cookies.
 It can easily be thinned and thickened or flavored and tinted.

 This basic powdered sugar glaze is made of powdered sugar and half-n-half and you can take it up a notch by adding a dab of vanilla extract.

 Is powdered sugar glaze made with milk, half-n-half or heavy cream?

 You can use either milk, half-n-half, or heavy cream to make powdered sugar icing.
-Since milk is the thinnest, you will need a bit more that you would if using heavy cream.
-And the opposite is true, if you use heavy cream, you will need to use a bit less.
+Since milk is the thinnest, you will need a bit less than you would if using heavy cream.
+And the opposite is true, if you use heavy cream, you will need to use a bit more.

 Put the ingredients in a bowl and stir to combine.

 For this recipe, I used vanilla as the flavoring but other extracts or flavorings could be used instead of the vanilla.
 Try using almond, coconut, maple, banana, or peppermint extract, depending on how you plan to use the icing.

 Another option for making flavored glazes is to substitute the half-n-half with another liquid.
 For lemon glaze, use lemon juice instead of half-n-half.
 If you want an orange flavor, substitute orange juice.